 The only slight disappointments are the lack of reach adjust on the steering; the wheel does move up and down for height though.
 Also the absence of the external temperature with ice warning.
 Fiat left this as optional at £150 quid, which frankly is a stupid price.
 It also makes no sense when all the other features on the computer remain, one particularly useful feature is the speed warning function normally only found on much more expensive cars.
 The modes also feature trip function, average MPG, instant MPG, journey time and secondary trip function for additional info.

 The one really stupid thing about this car is that the sun visor does not unclip to be turned to the side to filter the sun?!?
-Bizarre and frankly stupid, as I discovered for the first time driving in winter sunshine the other day as I passed trees being blinded by the flickering light.
+Bizarre and frankly stupid, as I discover every winter when low sunlight first appears and driving in winter sunshine I pass trees being blinded by the flickering light.
 Fiat, where is your logic on that decision?

 The other minor irritation is the positioning of the switch for indicator auto cut off.
 At times getting a left indication when exiting a roundabout for example is difficult, as it will not always allow you, owing to the position of the steering wheel and the switch cut off, meaning you select the signal 2 or 3 times!